USEPA/e-manifest/docs/src/Services/user.md

 }
 ```

 Both fields, `userId` and `siteIds` are optional.
-If you know the user ID, you can use this service to return the
+If you know the user ID, this service can essentially be used as a GET
-user's
+request to retrieve the user's information, such as what site's they have access to and the permissions in RCRAInfo they
-information, such as what site's they have access to and the permissions in RCRAInfo they have for each site.
+have for each site.

 <details>
     <summary>Example HTTP Response</summary>